All the clubs have been closed down.

 - Stage Names: Horace Panter was credited as "Sir Horace Gentleman" on their first two albums and Roddy Byers preferred "Roddy Radiation".

-- The Stoic: Terry Hall again, who never seemed to have any kind of facial expression and sometimes performed with his back to the audience.
+- The Stoic: Terry Hall again.
+Onstage he rarely smiled, laughed or danced.
+He sometimes performed with his back to the audience.

-- You Suck: The reason that the song "Stereotype" exists, and "Little Bitch" to a lesser extent.
+- You Bastard!: The reason that the song "Stereotype" exists, and "Little Bitch" to a lesser extent.